Kominaru/BRIE/README.md

 ### 5. Citation

-- If you use this code or reference this model, please cite our paper:
+- If you use this code or reference this model, we encourage citing the journal paper:

   - APA:
     ```
-    Paz-Ruza, J., Alonso-Betanzos, A., Guijarro-Berdiñas, B., Cancela, B., & Eiras-Franco, C. (2023).
-Sustainable Transparency in Recommender Systems: Bayesian Ranking of Images for Explainability. arXiv preprint arXiv:2308.01196.
+    Paz-Ruza, J., Alonso-Betanzos, A., Guijarro-Berdiñas, B., Cancela, B., & Eiras-Franco, C. (2024).
+Sustainable transparency on recommender systems: Bayesian ranking of images for explainability.
+Information Fusion, 102497.
     ```

   - Bibtex:
     ```
-    @misc{pazruza2023sustainable,
+    @article{paz2024sustainable,
-        title={Sustainable Transparency in Recommender Systems: Bayesian Ranking of Images for Explainability},
+    title={Sustainable transparency on recommender systems: Bayesian ranking of images for explainability},
-        author={Jorge Paz-Ruza and Amparo Alonso-Betanzos and Berta Guijarro-Berdiñas and Brais Cancela and Carlos Eiras-Franco},
+    author={Paz-Ruza, Jorge and Alonso-Betanzos, Amparo and Guijarro-Berdi{\~n}as, Bertha and Cancela, Brais and Eiras-Franco, Carlos},
-        year={2023},
+    journal={Information Fusion},
-        eprint={2308.01196},
+    pages={102497},
-        archivePrefix={arXiv},
+    year={2024},
-        primaryClass={cs.IR}
+    publisher={Elsevier}
     }
     ```